asaladino/webform_select_connect/README.md

-# webform_select_connect
+# Webform Select Connect

-Drupal 7 webform module for connecting select boxes together.
+This module will connect two select inputs together thought a webservice.